getsops/sops/README.rst

 Encrypting an existing file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to the previous command, we tell sops to use one KMS and one PGP key.
+Similar to the previous command, we tell SOPS to use one KMS and one PGP key.
-The path points to an existing cleartext file, so we give sops flag ``-e`` to
+The path points to an existing cleartext file, so we give SOPS flag ``-e`` to
 encrypt the file, and redirect the output to a destination file.

 .. code:: sh